What does Student Financial Services Do?

 The amount a student owes can change.
 Dropping or adding a class can change the amount a student owes.
 Other charges such as payment plan fee, late payment fee, health center charge, etc. can change the amount a student owes.

 Student Financial Services cannot tell a student if he/she qualifies for Federal Financial Aid.
-Student Financial Services does not award financial aid.
-The Financial Aid Office awards Federal Financial Aid.
-Student Financial Services applies awarded financial aid to student accounts.
+Student Financial Services does not offer financial aid.
+The Financial Aid Office offers Federal Financial Aid.
+Student Financial Services applies offered financial aid to student accounts.

 A student's University (Business Office) account balance is reduced by Student Financial Services processing Federal Financial Aid Credits, scholarships, other third party payments such as Alabama PACT and personal payments.